qbalsdon/qbalsdon.github.io/docs/_posts/2021-04-15-accessibility-service.markdown

 POS=$(sh midOf -e "$ELEMENT") # midOf gets the node-based UI from the ADB and parses the XML adb -s $DEVICE shell input tap $POS
 {% endhighlight %}

+> #### Super important caveat!
+>
+> It's important to note that I have been very specific in naming the actions.
+For example, ACTION_SWIPE_LEFT and ACTION_FOCUS_ELEMENT(PARAMETER_HEADING: BACK) seem as if they should be more closely related - in the sense that a swipe LEFT should focus the previous node in the hierarchy according to one set of granularity, and ACTION_FOCUS_ELEMENT(PARAMETER_HEADING: BACK) is just the "headings only" version of that granularity.
+This was the original intention, as it's dangerous to do a left swipe and expect to go back to the previous element, since the action associated with the gesture can be modified by the user.
+>
+> The reasoning here is twofold: 1.
+I wanted to ensure developers are aware of what they are getting exactly what they ask for, and 2. the accessibility team has [not made their transversal algorithm available through an API][17], and so in the default granularity, selecting the next and previous nodes would require a re-write on this side and therefore have no guarantee of one-to-one behaviour.
+I have also tried the following, which simply yields a NullReferenceException:

+{% highlight kotlin %}
+  val currentNode = findFocus(FOCUS_ACCESSIBILITY)
+  if (currentNode != null) {
+    val nextNode = currentNode.focusSearch(FOCUS_FORWARD)
+    if (nextNode != null) { // always get a null here :(
+      nextNode.performAction(ACTION_ACCESSIBILITY_FOCUS)
+    }
+  }
+{% highlight kotlin %}

 ### Accessibility service: Acting on behalf of the user